-Bilal Bağ is a research associate at the Global Public Policy Institute (GPPi) in Berlin.
-He contributes to the institute’s work on peace and security and is editor of the PeaceLab Blog which hosts debates about Germany’s policies on crisis prevention, stabilization, and peacebuilding.
-Bilal’s areas of interest include European politics, German-Turkish relations, public diplomacy and strategic communications in international politics, global terrorism, and conflict and peace in multi-ethnic societies.
+Bilal Bağ was formerly a research associate at the Global Public Policy Institute (GPPi) in Berlin, where he contributes to the institute’s work on peace and security and was an editor of the PeaceLab Blog.
+Bilal’s areas of interest include European politics, German-Turkish relations, public diplomacy, and strategic communications in international politics, global terrorism, and conflict and peace in multi-ethnic societies.

 Prior to joining GPPi, Bilal worked as a consultant in the field of strategic and political communications in Berlin.
 His professional experiences also encompass internships at the German Federal Academy for Security Policy, the International Centre for the Study of Radicalization, the European Movement Germany, and at a university and a think tank in Turkey.